qgis/QGIS-Documentation/docs/pyqgis_developer_cookbook/plugins/plugins.rst

 that creates a plugin template for QGIS.
 It produces 3.x compatible sources, with full possible features for a plugin.

-Another productivity option is using `qgis-plugin-ci <https://opengisch.github.io/qgis-plugin-ci/>`_ CLI to perform automated testing and deployment for QGIS plugins using continuous integration on Travis-CI, github workflows, Gitlab-CI and Transifex for translation.
+Another productivity option is using `qgis-plugin-ci <https://opengisch.github.io/qgis-plugin-ci/>`_ CLI to perform automated packaging and deployment for QGIS plugins using continuous integration on Travis-CI, github workflows, Gitlab-CI and Transifex for translation.
 It allows to release, translate, publish or create a XML plugin repository file via CLI or automated CI actions.

 .. warning::
     If you plan to upload the plugin to the :ref:`official_pyqgis_repository`